0b1101-ajay/Learning-Java/Day - 1/README.md

 ## println():
 - println() method in Java is also used to display a text on the console.
 - This text is passed as the parameter to this method in the form of String.
-- This method prints the text on the console and the ** cursor remains at the start of the next line ** at the console.
+- This method prints the text on the console and the **cursor remains at the start of the next line** at the console.
 - The next printing takes place from next line.
 - It can work without arguments.

+## print():
+- print() method in Java is used to display a text on the console.
+- This text is passed as the parameter to this method in the form of String.
+- This method prints the text on the console and the **cursor remains at the end of the text** at the console.
+- The next printing takes place from just here.
+- This method **only works with argument**, otherwise it is throws syntax error.